rehno-lindeque/adt.js/README.markdown

     Result:
     <span class='numeric'>2.75</span>

-Of course, you may think that this piece of code is entirely trivial...
+Of course, you may think that this piece of code is entirely trivial... but let's see, what's wrong with the following line of code?

-    Note: What is wrong with the following snippet of code? literalClass = { object: 'record', array: 'list' }[typeof []];
+    literalClass = { object: 'record', array: 'list' }[typeof []]; // Result is 'record' (incorrect!)

 Most of the time you'll want your evaluators to do something more than simply return a constant value.
 The next example dispatches to functions in order to perform more complex evaluations.